merajaprasad/Docker-Compose/Readme.md

     environment:
       DEBUG: "true"
 ```
-3. **networks:** The networks to create and connect the services in the Docker Compose application.
+3. **Networks:** The networks to create and connect the services in the Docker Compose application.

 - `networks:` Defines a list of custom networks to create.
 - `driver:` Specifies the network driver to use.